Nonequilibrium chemical short-range order in metallic alloys: Discussion

+Chemical and structural SRO have been extensively studied in metallic glass systems\autocite{hayes_short-range_1978, yavari_new_2006}.
+It is therefore instructive to consider potential parallels with the present work.
+In metallic glasses, chemical SRO develops within a structurally amorphous matrix that becomes frozen due to kinetic constraints, long before structural equilibration (i.e., crystallization) is achieved.
+These SRO states are thus inherently nonequilibrium.
+In contrast, the nonequilibrium SRO states investigated here emerge within crystalline solid solutions, where the underlying lattice remains structurally ordered.
+In these systems, the nonequilibrium character pertains solely to the chemical configuration, not to the atomic arrangement of the lattice.
+Consequently, the chemical SRO states examined in this work define a fundamentally distinct regime --- one in which chemical order alone evolves out of equilibrium in a structurally ordered lattice.

-The physical framework for nonequilibrium SRO derived here is situated within the field of so-called ``driven alloys''.
-Foundational work in this field has focused on understanding the phase evolution of alloys under irradiation and severe plastic deformation\autocite{martin_driven_1996, lund_driven_2003, averback_phase_2021}, including the observation of far-from-equilibrium effects such as compositional patterning\autocite{averback_phase_2021}, which cannot be captured by effective temperature models\autocite{martin_driven_1996}.
+The physical framework for nonequilibrium SRO derived here is broadly applicable to crystalline solid solutions across various crystal structures, alloy chemistries, and manufacturing processes.
+It is situated within the field of so-called driven alloys.
+Foundational work in this field has focused on understanding the phase evolution of alloys under irradiation and severe plastic deformation\autocite{martin_driven_1996, lund_driven_2003, averback_phase_2021}, including the observation of far-from-equilibrium effects such as compositional patterning\autocite{averback_phase_2021} that cannot be captured by effective temperature models\autocite{martin_driven_1996}.
 The work presented here extends the understanding of SRO in driven alloys, and culminates in the nonequilibrium SRO diagram of fig.~\rref{figure_3}{b}.